 Leaves are green, usually flat structures with a large surface area exposed to the sun.
 Some important functions of the leaves are as follows:

-Leaves contain chlorophyll which is involved in the reactions of photosynthesis.
+Leaves contain chlorophyll, which is involved in the reactions of photosynthesis.

 They supply water and carbon dioxide to the site of photosynthesis.

-They have a transport system to remove the products of photosynthesis so that they can be carried out around the plant.
+They have a transport system to remove the products of photosynthesis so that they can be carried around the plant.

 A typical leaf is differentiated into three parts: the leaf base, petiole, and lamina.